uk-x-gov-software-community/software-developer-learning-pathways-old/README.md

 We know that some work has been done in this area by some departments/communities and we want to hear about that too.

 Please share your ideas here - thank you!

+You can do that by:

+1. raising a pull request with suggested resources/materials
+2. open a [github issue](https://github.com/uk-x-gov-software-community/software-developer-learning-pathways/issues) with any suggestions